 I will assign four programming projects during the semester.
 This is not enough to become proficient.
 If you want to be proficient and have the time, you should make up your own small problems and write test programs to solve them.
 Every program must satisfy the programming rules stated in the Programming Rules document provided on the course website.
-The rules governing lateness, plagiarism, and grading are also contained there.
+Programs will not be accepted beyond their due dates, without exception.
+The precise rules governing lateness, plagiarism, and the evaluation of programming projects are also contained there.
 I take plagiarism very seriously.
 The due dates and weights are listed below.